Carpet Dyeing from color loss (bleach stains)

 Please note: If any stains from but not limited to heavy grease, soil, and dispersed dyes are in the carpet, they will have to be removed before the cleaning process.
 If not, these stains will take on the dye at a different shade and will be visible in the end result.

-Contact us today to dye your carpets the right way — the Magic Carpet way!
+Contact us today to dye your carpets the right way — The Magic Way!